nilsontns/fridom-comment/README.md

 - ⚡ Fun fact **I like to learn and have fun in what I do**

+** important: To run the test mode (locally) I recommend that you use a version of node greater than v14.

 - Follow the next steps:

 1. npm install